doctor-gonzo/faqq/_faq/quantum-computing-will-affect-bitcoin.md

 [^QUANTUMTX]: 100% of the addresses can be hacked during transactions:

-	"After a transaction has been broadcast to the network, but before it  is  placed  on  the  blockchain  it  is  at  risk  from  a  quantum  attack.
-Ifthe secret key can be derived from the broadcast public key before the transaction is placed on the blockchain, then an attacker could use this secret key to broadcast a newtransaction from the same address to his own address.
+	"After a transaction has been broadcast to the network, but before it  is  placed  on  the  blockchain,  it  is  at  risk  from  a  quantum  attack.
+If the secret key can be derived from the broadcast public key before the transaction is placed on the blockchain, then an attacker could use this secret key to broadcast a new transaction from the same address to his own address.
 If the attacker then ensures that this new transaction is placed on the blockchain first, then he can effectively steal all the bitcoin behind the original address." - [Quantum attacks on Bitcoin, and how to protect against them](https://arxiv.org/pdf/1710.10377.pdf)